nas5w/typeofnan-javascript-quizzes/README.md

 ### 3. Start and view the app :eyes:

-After you've installed all the dependencies, run this command to start the app
+After you've installed all the dependencies, run this command to start the app:

 `yarn start`   :horse_racing:

-Then open, in your browser, this link `http://localhost:8000/` to view it! :tada: :tada:
+Then, in your browser, open http://localhost:8000/ to view it! :tada: :tada: